History of USM Alger (1937–1962): Early years

 In July 1935, Omar Aichoun and Mustapha Kaoui, both merchants of jute bags, decided to create an exclusively Muslim sports association in which no European would appear.
 At the time, the National Movement, led by Étoile Nord-Africaine of Emir Khalid ibn Hashim, grandson of Emir Abdelkader, ran out of steam while the creation of the PPA (Parti du peuple algérien), spiritual father, was organized. of the FLN, Aichoun and Kaoui, join the popular effervescence.
 They frequent the activists of the National Movement, many in the district of the Casbah and hear about the need to create sports clubs, the ideal framework to bring together Algerian youth.
 The increasingly seasoned national movement is pushing for the creation of sports associations.

 In 1935, two determined men intensified their contacts with the support of Arezki Meddad, father of future martyr Ourida Meddad.
 Their choice of leadership fell upon Ali Lahmar, known as Ali Zaid, a future martyr of the liberation war of Liberation, along with Sid Ahmed Kemmat.
 These men formed the first executive committee of USM Alger, with Ali Zaid serving as president.
 The honorary presidency was entrusted to Omar Aichoun and Arezki Meddad.

+Tayeb el-Oqbi right with Abdelhamid Ben Badis.

 In addition to their nationalist and sporting efforts, Omar Aichoun and Mustapha Kaoui were active members of the Nadi Ettaraki (Circle of Progress), an association established under the French 1901 Law on Associations.
 Its headquarters were located at 9, Place du Gouvernement in Algiers (now Place des Martyrs).
 The Circle was closely associated with the Islamic Reform Movement (El Islah), led by Sheikh Tayeb El Okbi.
 Notably, his son Djamel El Okbi would later become a goalkeeper for USM Alger.

 Concerned that engaging in sports might conflict with Islamic principles, the founders consulted Sheikh Tayeb El Okbi, who not only reassured them but also blessed the creation of the club and offered his full encouragement.
 For administrative formalities and to obtain the colonial authorities’ approval, the founders approached the Secretary General of MC Alger, who generously provided them with a copy of the club statutes to serve as a model.

 At that time, the Algerian youth were cut off from playing football or any other sport freely, according to their preferences.
 Opportunities to practice were scarce the playing fields were the only space for creativity.
 No one was expected to take responsibility or open up prospects for them.
 The Wilaya of Algiers alone could not meet the demands of the large number of young people eager for sports activities.
 Well known sports figures like Ahmed Kemmat, Ali Zaid, and Arezki Meddad would often use their own money to purchase balls and equipment so that these youths could continue practicing their hobbies without interruption.
 As Mr. Ahmed Kemmat continues: